Your Voice for Justice in Ohio Employment and Civil Rights Matters

 If you live in Ohio and have questions or concerns about your own access to FMLA benefits, you should speak to an experienced employment law attorney who is well-versed in federal law.

-• Local, state, and federal employers, including agencies
+• Work for local, state and federal employers, including agencies

 Guaranteed Leave

-Under the FMLA, eligible employees are entitled to certain amounts of leave, including twelve workweeks in a one year period for any of the following reasons:
+Under the FMLA, eligible employees are entitled to certain amounts of leave, including 12 workweeks in a one-year period for any of the following reasons:

 • The birth of a child